-$n \to p^+ + e^- + \bar{\nu}, \tag{1.3}$
+$$n \to p^+ + e^- + \bar{\nu}, \tag{1.3}$$

-R. Norman and J. Dunning-Davies [4] have conducted a historical search and scientific appraisal on the neutron synthesis, by identifying an original letter in which W. Pauli suggested the addition of a new particle with spin 1/2 later named as the "neutrino" by Fermi, at the suggestion of Amaldi.
+R. Norman and J. Dunning-Davies [4] have conducted a historical search and scientific appraisal on the neutron synthesis, by identifying an original letter in which W. Pauli suggested the addition of a new particle with spin $\frac{1}{2}$ later named as the "neutrino" by Fermi, at the suggestion of Amaldi.
 Additionally, Ref.
 [4] outlines three experimental, tests on the synthesis of neutrons from a hydrogen gas, the first by Ernest J. Sternglass in 1951 (including his interesting letter to A. Einstein), the second tests were done by E. Trounson in 1952, and the third tests were done by Don Carlo Borghi and his associates in the 1960's.

-None of the above tests were conducted with neutron

-time and as will become clear the reported synthesis of neutrons was in fact indirect evidence, those neutrons being secondarily created and detected via nuclear transmutations within natural elements placed around the reactors.
+None of the above tests were conducted with neutron detectors, evidently because they were not available at the time and as will become clear the reported synthesis of neutrons was in fact indirect evidence, those neutrons being secondarily created and detected via nuclear transmutations within natural elements placed around the reactors.
 None of the initial three tests were published because they all implied that the neutron is in fact a conventional quantum mechanical bound state of a proton and an electron, a theoretical stance which is known to be inconsistent with accepted theory.